antmicro/renode-models-analyzer/README.md

 * By default, Runner will load analyzers from `RenodeAnalyzers.dll`.
 They are referenced in the project file, and come prepacked if you decide to install Runner as a dotnet tool.
 You can give an explicit path with `-a`.

-* `--analyzers-whitelist` specifies a subset of analyzers to load e.g. `---analyzers-whitelist ResetAnalyzer`.
+* `--analyzers` specifies a subset of analyzers to load e.g. `---analyzers ResetAnalyzer`.

-* `--files-whitelist` specifies a subset of files to analyze e.g. `--files-whitelist Potato_UART.cs`.
+* `--files` specifies a subset of files to analyze e.g. `--files Potato_UART.cs`.
 It's case sensitive.

 * `--show-summary` displays summary of failed and passed analyzer runs for each parsed file.
 Note that the results are used to determine analyzers' fitness.
 They don't aggregate results of analysis (e.g. diagnostic rules), but whether the analyzer was able to parse the peripheral successfully - analyzers themselves report these summaries.
 It's a health-checking facility.